timxiao1203/QuantoHimalayan/README.md

 # Quanto Himalayan Option

 Himalayan options are a form of path-dependent, exotic option on a basket of equity underliers, in which intermediate returns on selected equities enter the payoff, while the equities are subsequently removed from the basket.
 Himalayan option belongs to very exotic derivatives.
-Many exotic derivatives have barrier condition (see https://finpricing.com/lib/EqBarrier.html)
+Many exotic derivatives have barrier condition.

 For a set of d equities (stocks or equity indexes), let their respective prices at time t be Y1(t), . . . , Yd(t).
 Given a collection of fixing dates, t0, t1, . . . , td, let the equity returns Ri,j , for i = 1, . . . , d, j = 1, . . . , d be defined.